-The ancestors of the modern Tatars were the Bulgarians from the Black Sea area who had moved to the Volga and Kama rivers banks after the Khazar Conquest (650-700).
-They formed a very prosperous semi-nomadic conglomerate named Volga Bulgaria / Great Bolgaria (660-1240) in early Middle Ages.
-It was a powerful and developed state, the active trading center connecting Silk Roads and Volga trade roads. with many countries in middle ages.
-Volga Bulgars had highly developed culture, trade and crafts.
-Bulgars (the ancestors of modern Volga Tatars) were the first in Europe to smelt high-quality cast iron.
-They were also well-known for their quality and beautiful metalwork, pottery, gold and silver work, jewelry and production of leather goods.
+In 660 CE, Volga Bulgaria / Great Bolgaria (660-1240) were established that roughly covers the territory of modern Tatarstan Republic.
+Volga Bulgaria was a powerful and developed state, the active trading center connecting Silk Roads and Volga trade roads with many countries in the Middle Ages.
+The Volga Bulgars were agrarians with highly developed culture, trade and crafts.
+In 922, the people of Bulgar State joined the Islamic umma (community of believers) that established Bulgar as the centre for Islamic education, religion and culture.
+The Bulgars became well-known for their handiwork: quality and beautiful metalwork, pottery, gold and silver work, jewelry and leather goods.
 Bulgar leather goods and furs became famous all around the continent.
 Since those times the soft leather got referred to as bulgari in Central Asia and then-Persia.

-In 1994, the Mutual Treaty between the Russian Federation and the Republic of Tatarstan was signed.As of today, the Republic of Tatarstan is a constituent of the Russian Federation.
-Most of the Russian federal subjects are tied with the Russian federal government by the uniform Federal Treaty, but relations between the government of Tatarstan and the Russian federal government are more complex and are precisely defined in the Constitution of the Republic of Tatarstan.
-The following passage from the Constitution defines the republic’s status without contradicting the Constitution of the Russian Federation:”The Republic of Tatarstan is a democratic constitutional State associated with the Russian Federation by the Constitution of the Russian Federation, the Constitution of the Republic of Tatarstan and the Treaty between the Russian Federation and the Republic of Tatarstan On Delimitation of Jurisdictional Subjects and Mutual Delegation of Powers between the State Bodies of the Russian Federation and the State Bodies of the Republic of Tatarstan, and a subject of the Russian Federation.
+In 1994, the Mutual Treaty between the Russian Federation and the Republic of Tatarstan was signed.
+The Republic of Tatarstan became a constituent of the Russian Federation , a federal subject that is tied with the Russian federal government by the uniform Federal Treaty.
+Relations between the government of Tatarstan and the Russian federal government are complex The following passage from the Tatarstan Constitution defines the republic’s status without contradicting the Constitution of the Russian Federation:”The Republic of Tatarstan is a democratic constitutional State associated with the Russian Federation by the Constitution of the Russian Federation, the Constitution of the Republic of Tatarstan and the Treaty between the Russian Federation and the Republic of Tatarstan On Delimitation of Jurisdictional Subjects and Mutual Delegation of Powers between the State Bodies of the Russian Federation and the State Bodies of the Republic of Tatarstan, and a subject of the Russian Federation.
 The sovereignty of the Republic of Tatarstan shall consist in full possession of the State authority (legislative, executive and judicial) beyond the competence of the Russian Federation and powers of the Russian Federation in the sphere of shared competence of the Russian Federation and the Republic of Tatarstan and shall be an inalienable qualitative status of the Republic of Tatarstan.”